 What is significant to me about this story is that I got in trouble for disobeying the teacher.
 No one cared why I disobeyed.
 Those in formal authority made their decision based on their point of view that I was wrong.
 From my perspective, climbing a tree was a pretty mundane activity.
 When my family went apple picking, I was always allowed to climb up the tree to get the really nice apples near the top of the tree.
 We had lived on a farm for a few years when I was young and outdoor activities like climbing trees were quite ordinary.
 What did being a girl have to do with it??

 The other thing I need to tell you is that I have four brothers and no sisters.
 What triggered my reaction in the schoolyard was being told so often at home that I couldn’t do something.
 When I would ask why it was ok for my brothers to do ‘it’, I was told, “they are boys”.
 (Mind you, tree climbing was one thing that was never a problem.)
 Refusing to get down out of the tree because I was a girl is my earliest recollection of my inner system disrupter speaking up.

-My purpose is to help people find their inner system disrupter.
+My goal is to help you access your inner system disrupter.

 Coincidentally, our backyard now has some amazing trees just perfect for climbing!
 What ‘trees’ have you climbed lately?
 Or, what ‘trees’ would you like to climb in your life?
 Where have you practiced your disrupter powers?